-Students who wish to request a refund or defer their courses should visit the Student Accounts Office, or call (703) 591-7042 during regular business hours or email to.
+For non-credit programs or courses, students who wish to request a refund or defer their courses should visit the Student Accounts Office, or call (703) 591-7042 during regular business hours or email.

 Due to the short-term nature of non-credit programs, students should submit a Refund Request form to initiate the refund process.
 Students may download the form from our website or obtain a hard copy from the Student Accounts Office.